-This course is designed to give the participants a background in the plan, design, implementation and evaluation of various curriculum and educational programs. - three semester hours
+This course is designed to give the participants a background in the plan, design, implementation, and evaluation of various curriculum and educational programs.

-EDU 647 Instructional Supervision and Curriculum Design for the School District
+EDU 647 Instructional Supervision & Curriculum Design for the School District

 This course is designed to survey the major functions and principles of instructional supervision and curriculum design.
 A review of current research, theory and literature in both areas will be addressed.
 Specific models of supervision will be reviewed in the context of district programs and planning.
-In addition, the course will provide a review of processes applicable to the planning, design, implementation and evaluation of curriculum and educational programs. - three semester hours
+In addition, the course will provide a review of processes applicable to the planning, design, implementation and evaluation of curriculum and educational programs.